kmalakoff/knockback-todos-app/README.md

 <div id="todo-list" data-bind="template: 'list-template'"></div>
 ```

-For a template with internally supplied view models:
+For a template with data supplied from within your view models:

 ```html
 <script type="text/x-jquery-tmpl" id="list-template">